danieltapp/d-tapp-dv01-frontend-challenge/README.md

 - **Dynamic Table**: A table that displays data with total aggregations by grade, and supports **filtering** by home ownership, quarter, term, and year using dropdowns.
 - **Bar Graph**: A bar graph that dynamically updates based on the filters selected in the dropdowns, showing the total balance per grade.
 - **Reset Functionality**: A reset button that clears all filters and returns the table and graph to their original state.
-- **Accessibility**: The app has been designed with accessibility in mind, ensuring that it’s intuitive and usable for all. 🔑
+- **Accessibility**: The app has been designed with accessibility in mind, ensuring that it’s intuitive and usable for all.
+It includes a theme toggle to switch between light and dark modes, enhancing readability and user comfort. 🔑
 - **Optimized Performance**: The app is built with performance in mind, focusing on smaller, faster loads and minimal code bloat.

 ---

 ## Performance 💪

-As a results-oriented developer, I prioritized both **speed** and **functionality** to ensure the app runs efficiently.
+As a results-oriented engineer, I prioritized both **speed** and **functionality** to ensure the app runs efficiently.
 Here’s what I did to optimize the performance:

 - **Chunking Optimization**: I configured the build tools (Vite + Rollup) to optimize chunking.
 This ensures that only necessary chunks are loaded, reducing the initial load time and improving the overall speed of the app.
 For example, I separated `recharts` into its own chunk to keep the core bundle smaller and more efficient. 🔥
   - **Tree-shaking**: I ensured that unused code is removed during the build process.
 This minimizes the size of the final output and reduces the load time for the app.

 - **Efficient Builds**: By adjusting the build settings and chunking strategies, I reduced the size of the final assets, making the app faster to load and more responsive.
 With **optimized chunk sizes**, the app is **production-ready** and performs smoothly. 💯